 Surveys, games or studies about scientific research, new products or public opinion.
-From minutes to hours, to multi-part studies over longer periods, it’s always up to you what studies to participate in.
+From minutes to hours to multi-part studies over longer periods, it’s always up to you what studies to participate in.

 Prolific Academic is slightly different from many other survey sites.
 It is mainly used by people from universities who study people’s behaviour.
-For example, I’ve had surveys (also known as studies) about how I deal with negative emotions (I send them to their room until bedtime), and how I deal with my boss and colleagues at work.
+For example, I’ve had surveys (also known as studies) about how I deal with negative emotions (I send them to their room until bedtime) and how I deal with my boss and colleagues at work.

-I’ve played games, watched videos and shared my thoughts on them and had to complete various tests.
+I’ve played games, watched videos and shared my thoughts on them, and had to complete various tests.

-The pay is generally far more than other survey sites too.
+The pay is generally far more than on other survey sites too.
 And let’s be honest, that’s why we’re here.